|

 who know about him except for Ireana and Dayton."
 A much larger

 saga had already unfolded...
-Daniel made it look easy, but his realm of
+Daniel made his job look easy, but his

 10. "The order is given then."
 B'jhon nodded reverently and